zhuyanlong/PersonalPage/content/en/author/XinyuYou/_index.md

 superuser = true

 # Role/position
-role = "Master of Science in Computer Science.
+role = "M.S in Computer Science.
 University of Texas at Arlington"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.